fangohr/paper-supplement-ocaml-performance/multidim-arrays/README.md

 3. `carray_test.cc`: C++ code where we use a regular C array.

+The three programs are compiled with OCaml 4.01.0 and gcc 5.2.1.
 The output of running make (on an Intel Core i5-6600 processor running at 3.3 GHz) is the following: